 - Help new employees connect with the organization by connecting with an actual person in your organization

-Your onboarding program will pair new hires with an experienced colleague to help them form better relationships and provide tools and resources to gain greater insight and comfort around expectations for their job.
-Ultimately, this leads to higher productivity for the company and increases your chances of retaining the new employee as close connection with someone who has an interest in their success at the company greatly increases the likelihood that the new employee will stay on.
+Your onboarding program will pair new hires with experienced colleagues to help them form better relationships and provide tools and resources to gain greater insight and comfort around expectations for their job.
 How do you ensure success in your onboarding mentoring program?
 Here are a few tips to get you started:

 - Build a trusted mentor pool: Have a list of mentors across your organization that spans departments and hierarchies.
 Having a diverse pool of mentors to choose from will ensure you match your new hire to the best mentor for their role.
 Your onboarding mentors should be on-call and ready to welcome the new employee to the team.
 If finding these mentors is a challenge, ask colleagues to nominate each other.